Lokeshloks-1999/Software_Engineering-Principle_Assignment_3/Actionable_Requirement.md

 - **Tasks:**
   1. Design a simple and clear dashboard interface.
   2. Connect the dashboard to the backend system so it shows real-time performance data.

+  ---

+## [UR-04] Data Anonymization Tool

+**User Story:**
+As a developer, I want to build a tool that hides personal information in data so user privacy is protected.